traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ open my eyes to what artists and non-traditional technologists doing

-^ they gave me ideas on how i could integrate ml into a this new wearable project
+^ they gave me ideas on how i could integrate ml into a new wearable project

 ---